 Every year, Jehovah’s Witnesses gather in large cities for their summer regional conventions where they hear various discourses and look forward to new publications and information being released.
-In one of their most shocking, disturbing, and cult-like moves to date, this year Jehovah’s Witnesses are showing their millions of congregation members a video that blatantly instructs parents to brutally shun their own children if they should do anything that is not approved of by the religion.
+In one of their most shocking, disturbing, and cult-like moves to date, in 2016, Jehovah’s Witnesses were shown a video that blatantly instructs parents to brutally shun their own children if they should do anything that is not approved of by the religion.
 This manipulative presentation is nothing short of abusive and downright difficult to watch, although if you’d like to try, it starts at about the 3:35 mark:

 “I Didn’t Have a Hatred for What Is Bad”

 It takes about 30 seconds before the woman narrating the video immediately blames herself for what next happens to her family.
 She refers to the idea that she didn’t have a hatred for what is bad.
 Again, says who?
 Who says that what she is doing is “bad”?
 This “bad” thing involved loving a man who apparently was not one of Jehovah’s Witnesses.
 This “bad” thing happens millions of times outside this religion, and yet people somehow manage to find happiness and fulfillment in those relationships.
 How are they so “bad,” and why should she have a “hatred” for the man with whom she fell in love?